-- 6) Outreach to various Society and University services and organisations, for example, the First Year Office, Service Point, First People's House, Off Campus Fellows Program, Queer McGill, etc.; - 7) Liaise with different University associations, including but not limited to, the Post-Graduate Student Society, the Macdonald Campus Student Society, the McGill Association of Continuing Education Students, and the McGill Association of University Teachers to ensure effective Senate student representation. - ensure effective Senate student representation.

-7)8) To serve on the Senate of McGill University, in addition to its respective and relevant committees, including but not limited to Senate Nominating Committee, and Senate Steering Committee, and Academic Policy Committee; - (a) 10 To support the Undergraduate Senators in fulfilling their mandates and responsibilities; - 9)10) To serve as chair and member of the SSMU Senate Caucus; - 10)11) To coordinate and participate in all negotiations between the administration of McGill University and the Society, in partnership with the President;
+- 6) Outreach to various Society and University services and organisations, for example, the First Year Office, Service Point, First People's House, Off Campus Fellows Program, Queer McGill, etc.; - 7) To serve on the Senate of McGill University, in addition to its respective and relevant committees, including but not limited to Senate Nominating Committee and Senate Steering Committee; - 8) To support the Undergraduate Senators in fulfilling their mandates and responsibilities; - 9) To serve as chair and member of the SSMU Senate Caucus; - 10) To coordinate and participate in all negotiations between the administration of McGill University and the Society, in partnership with the President;

-11)12) To oversee the planning and submission of the budgets for the VP (University Affairs), Research and University Relations, Awards of Distinction, Equity, and Social Justice Days.
+11) To oversee the planning and submission of the budgets for the VP (University Affairs), Research and University Relations, Awards of Distinction, Equity, and Social Justice Days.

 - 1) Decision-making: Decision making is generally, but not exclusively, involved in the areas of strategy and organization of Senators and Student Representatives on University Committees, visioning of the Society, coordination of the committee appointments, student research projects, and administration of relations with the University.
 These decisions all have political and constitutional impact.
 Planning decisions effectively ensures continued service, viability, and financial growth of the Society and the University Centre. - 2) Impact of decisions: Decisions impact strongly on the immediate office area and throughout campus.
 Decisions are critical in facilitating smooth operations in the challenging environment of an office with both full time staff members and students.
 Decisions will impact relations with the University administration, as well as student groups and students at large.
 Decisions also affect the overall quality of student life in the McGill community through the continuation and growth of McGill's umbrella undergraduate student organization. - 3) Difficulties: Responding to a large and diverse membership on highly sensitive issues, usually unique in nature.
 Leading a group of Student Senators that is elected on an individual basis with differing visions, goals, and objectives of the future of the Society and the University.
-Multidisciplinary nature of position demands high standard of skill
+Multidisciplinary nature of position demands high standard of skill in association management, student politics, representation, negotiation, equity, sustainability, business administration, and team-leading. - 4) Contacts: Constant contact is made with the Executive Committee, Legislative Council, and Executives from various Faculty Associations to remain abreast of current priorities, projects and problems, and to provide advice and direction.
+Frequent contact with the Society Legal Counsel, McGill Administration, and other members of the McGill community as necessary.